 - Automates complex attribute tables for technical product catalogs so customers make informed purchases

 - Meeting the specific needs of various marketplaces

 - Managing different types of catalogs such as online vs physical

 - Distributing product information across various sales channels or geo-locations

 - Maintaining consistent data to meet regulatory restrictions

-Overall, proper eCommerce product catalog management can improve customer relationships while increasing sales.
+Overall, proper eCommerce product catalog management will improve customer relationships while increasing sales.
 If you’d like to learn more about the steps you can take to increase efficiencies in the way you manage products, visit our page specifically on catalogs.